-Lentils add essential vitamins, minerals, and fiber to the diet, they also have the protein and sustenance to replace meat in meals.
+Lentils add essential vitamins, minerals, and fiber to the diet, while also providing protein and sustenance to replace meat in meals.
 When meat, a major source of saturated and trans fats in the diet, is replaced with a higher fiber food like lentils, the risk for heart disease is further decreased.
-The United States Surgeon General has recommended lowering meat consumption by 15%.
+The United States Surgeon General has recommended lowering meat consumption by 15 percent.

 Selenium is a mineral found in lentils that is not present in most other foods.
-Selenium prevents inflammation, decreases tumor growth rates and improves immune response to infection by stimulating production of killer T-cells.12 It also plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.
+Selenium prevents inflammation, decreases tumor growth rates, and improves immune response to infection by stimulating production of killer T-cells.
+It also plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.